 Recovery Support

 "From early planning, Children First prioritised embedding a safe, caring, authentic relationship at the heart of recovery, and Bairns Hoose, provision."
-67
+69

 The European Barnahus model has evolved primarily to support child victims and witnesses of child sexual abuse and exploitation.
 As a consequence, Barnahus recovery support is usually described from a perspective that centres specialist, therapeutic, often, psychological based interventions.

-Combining rights, advocacy and trauma recovery
+Combining rights, advocacy and trauma

-Children First Recovery model: Key values and principles
+Children First Recovery model: key values and principles

-The University of Edinburgh, Bairns Hoose Phase Two Evaluation Report (2024) pg.39
+The University of Edinburgh, Bairns Hoose Phase Two Evaluation Report (2024)

 identified key values and principles of the Children First Recovery Model.
 The authors recognised that: